magepages/mpdocs/docs/affiliate-m2/user-guide.rst

 * **Account**

-  * Click to this field to show the affilicate account and then you can choose the account to add transaction in
+  * Click to this field to show the affiliate account and then you can choose the account to add transaction in

   * This is a required field